 When the grain produced by choosing a high ISO starts to bother you, and you want sharp, high-contrast images like the pros get, and you are ready to earn a few bucks in this competitive field, it’s time to upgrade.

 First, you need a DSLR with a fast burst rate and the processing power to let you keep shooting while images just captured are transferred to the memory card.
 (When you’re shooting 100 RAW frames at 10 fps, this becomes a real issue.)
-Full-frame DSLRs such as the Nikon D4 and Canon Canon EOS-1D X are sports shooter favorites that cost in the $6-7,000 range; you may want to consider lower-cost newcomers the Nikon D600 and Canon EOS-6D, both of which are available at Adorama for a little over $2,000 and are therefore within reach of weekend warriors and serious enthusiasts.
+Full-frame DSLRs such as the 11fps Nikon D4s, 14fps Canon EOS-1D X or the Sony SLT-A99V are sports shooter favorites that cost in the $6,000 range; you may want to consider lower-cost APS cameras that are built for speed, such as the Canon 7D Mark II, Nikon D7200, or Sony A77 II.
 (There are other factors in considering a pro-level DSLR, including autofocus speed and accuracy, which are beyond the scope of this article.)

 Now you need to haul glass: Fast fixed-focal length or (if you can afford 'em) high-end zoom lenses are necessary for the sharp, contrast pictures you desire.
 Look for zooms with a maximum aperture of f/2.8; this maximum aperture should remain constant throughout the zoom range.
 The engineering and extra glass elements that go into making this possible are what boost the prices of such lenses.
 Be prepared to spend over a grand in some cases.